anthonyrota/awaken/www/docs/introduction.md

 ### Why use Reactive Programming?

-When programming, we often come across situations where we have to **subscribe to and transform sequences of events out of our control** (a classic example being when you need to react to a sequence of user keystrokes in a text input in order to build a typeahead).
-Managing all of the subscriptions and data sources, the relationship between them, their transformation and their cleanup / disposal can **quickly become complicated and turn our code into a mess of spaghetti which can become hard to deal with using traditional programming techniques**.
+When programming, we often come across situations where we have to subscribe to and transform sequences of events out of our control (a classic example being when you need to react to a sequence of user keystrokes in a text input in order to build a typeahead).
+Managing all of the subscriptions and data sources, the relationship between them, their transformation and their cleanup / disposal can quickly become complicated and turn our code into a mess of spaghetti which can become hard to deal with using traditional programming techniques.

-This is where *reactive programming* shines.
+This is where reactive programming shines.
 We implement the Reactive Programming paradigm through the following core types:

 - **`Source`** - represents a series of future events which can be subscribed